UncleRus/MultiOSD/doc/settings.md

 ### VBRIGHT

-OSD character brithness in % of OSD white level.
+OSD character brightness in % of OSD white level.
 Value will be applied after OSD reboot.

 Type     | Size